 Candida is a costume designer and photographer, based in New York City, known for her eye for detail and use of texture.

 Her design work has been presented at the Brooklyn Academy of Music (BAM), The Lincoln Center Theater/Institute, Indianapolis Opera, The Shakespeare Theater of New Jersey, the National Asian American Theatre Company (NAATCO), Prospect Theater Company, Gotham Chamber Opera, On Site Opera, Perseverance Theater, Future Cinema, Nerve Tank, Williams College, Dancecorés, Tuacahn Center for the Arts, and Hale Center Theater among others.

-Candida oversaw the design of over 800 costumes as the Associate Designer Over International Costumes for “Light of the World,” a cultural event held during the Salt Lake City Winter Olympics.
+Candida oversaw the design of over 800 costumes, representing over 125 countries, as the Associate Designer Over International Costumes for “Light of the World,” a cultural event held during the Salt Lake City Winter Olympics.
 The event was seen in live performance by over 275,000 people and was filmed for worldwide distribution.

 Candida's first photographic exhibit, By the Hand of Mother, was shown at the Cohen New Works Festival.